khanhlvg/TFLiteDemo/bert_qa/README.md

 There are TWO ways to integrate a TFLite BERT Question & Answer model implemented in this Android sample:
 1. Using the TFLite Task Library's [BertQuestionAnswerer API](https://www.tensorflow.org/lite/inference_with_metadata/task_library/bert_question_answerer).
 This is the easiest way to integrate TFLite models to mobile apps in just a few lines of code.
-    * This is the **default** excecution path implemented in the app.
+    * This is the **default** execution path implemented in the app.
 If you run the app as-is, the TFLite Task Library will be used to run the TFLite BERT Question & Answer model.
-    * The specific code that use the TFLite Task Library is between these comment tags in the sample app.
+    * The specific code that use the TFLite Task Library can be found between this `if` statement in the sample app.
 ```
-// BEGIN - TFLite Task Library path
+if (USE_MODE == Mode.TASK_LIBRARY) {
-...
+  // ...
-// END - TFLite Task Library path
+}
 ```

 2. Using the TFLite [Interpreter](https://www.tensorflow.org/lite/guide/inference) directly.
 This allows full customization of the preprocessing/post-processing logic, and can be used if your BERT Question & Answer model requires custom pre/post-processing logic that isn't supported by TFLite Task Library.
     * All code used to integrate the TFLite model using the Interpreter directly is inside the `lib_interpreter` module.
     * This execution path is disabled in the app.
-You can enable it by commenting out the code of the TFLite Task Library path mentioned above, then enable that of the interpreter path inside these comment tags.
+You can enable it by changing the constant USE_MODE in `QaActivity.java` to `Mode USE_MODE = Mode.INTERPRETER`;
+    * The specific code that use the TFLite Task Library can be found between this `if` statement in the sample app.
 ```
-// BEGIN - TFLite Interpreter path
+if (USE_MODE == Mode.INTERPRETER) {
-...
+  // ...
-// END - TFLite Interpreter path
+}
 ```